Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool computes motor torque from power and RPM, with the formula, specific resource (motor torque), and distinguishes it from many sibling calculators by its mechanical focus.
+The description clearly states the tool computes motor torque from power and RPM, provides the exact formula, and specifies the domain 'mechanical sizing'.
+It is specific and distinguishable from the many sibling calculator tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.